JPecino/Toxic_Mushroom_Prediction/README.md

 ![Alt text](https://github.com/JPecino/Toxic_Mushroom_Prediction/blob/main/Resources/Images/vector_features.png)

-Our machine learning model was first trained with the K-Nearest Neighbor algorithm.
+After encoding and then scaling the features, our machine learning model was first trained with the K-Nearest Neighbor algorithm.
 We decided to start with this algorithm since it can be an ideal option for non-linear data and no assumptions would be made regarding underlying data.
 As shown, this model performed exceptionally well!

 ![Alt text](https://github.com/JPecino/Toxic_Mushroom_Prediction/blob/main/Resources/Images/knn_report.png)